upayanmazumder/DevJourney/Java/VIT/Sem-3/Assessments/Lab 07/Challenge Yourself/Monthly Water Bill Consumption/README.md

+# Monthly Water Bill Consumption

-Single File Programming Question
+## Single File Programming Question

-Problem Statement
+## Problem Statement

 Divya has recently shifted to a new house and wants to check her monthly water bill based on consumption and her locality type.
 The water board calculates the bill by considering both the number of water units consumed and the area type — either Urban or Rural.
 A fixed service charge is always added, and if the area type is invalid, no per-unit cost is applied.
 A class named WaterBill is used to gather user input, compute the total bill based on the conditions, and display the final bill amount.
 Help Divya determine her water bill.
 Billing Rules: